Skip to main content

 Exponential backoff

-For retryable errors, use exponential backoff with jitter:
+For retryable errors (5xx and network failures), use exponential backoff with jitter:

 async function fetchWithRetry(url, options, maxRetries = 3) {